Skip to main content

 The center of the program is a fall academic seminar on global leadership and policy related to a specific theme, for example, global development, supported by additional coursework and a spring semester internship experience.

-Directed by Dr. Joan Burton and modeled after the enormously successful Federal Fellows, Global Fellows in Washington, D.C. aims to increase student involvement in and access to opportunities within the global arena.
+Modeled after the enormously successful Federal Fellows, Global Fellows in Washington, D.C. aims to increase student involvement in and access to opportunities within the global arena.

 The program is, in a sense, a study abroad experience right here in Washington, D.C.